firebase/geofire-js/README.md

 #### GeoFire.remove(key)

 Removes the provided `key` from this `GeoFire`.
-Returns an empty promise fulfilled when the `key` has been removed.

-If the provided `key` is not in this `GeoFire`, the promise will still successfully resolve.
+Returns a promise fulfilled when the removal of `key` has been synchronized with the Firebase servers.
+If the provided `key` is not present in this `GeoFire`, the promise will still successfully resolve.

 This is equivalent to calling `set(key, null)`.

-`key` must be a string or number.

 ```JavaScript
 geoFire.remove("some_key").then(function() {